Fiji by Irene Butler –

 Savouring Sultry Suva

 It was then on to the capital city of Suva (Soo-va), a 4 ½ hour bus ride on the Queens Road from Nadi along the beautiful Coral Coast sided by lush jungle, swaying sugar cane, villages and resorts.
 With nearly 200,000 citizens, Suva is the largest city in the South Pacific, and is the heart of Fiji being home to half of the countries urban population.
-The Capricorn Hotel is a wise choice for its central location, full kitchen facilities, and pool (a life-saver to cool down in after an excursion), plus a great balcony view of the ocean.
+Our is a wise choice for its central location, full kitchen facilities, and pool (a life-saver to cool down in after an excursion), plus a great balcony view of the ocean.

 Early the next morning we begin a walking tour that sweeps us back in time to the city’s British colonial times.
 On Victoria Parade the Fintel building constructed in 1926 and the Old Town Hall dating back to 1940 are now home to offices and several restaurants.
 Nearby the 1909 Suva City Library stands like sentinel.
 Further along the vast expanse of lawn is presided over by the impressive Parliament Buildings.
 Out front are statues of Ratu Cakobau (the great cannibal King of Bau who converted to Christianity in 1854 and created a united Fijian Kingdom in 1871) and Ratu Sukuna (known as the national father of modern Fiji).